unitycatalog/unitycatalog/docker/README.md

 #### 1.1 Unity Catalog CLI

-If you have an instance of Unity Catalog already running and you want only the CLI to interact with it, you can use the `build-uc-cli-docker` script which is responsible for building the Docker image for Unity Catalog CLI only.
+If you have an instance of Unity Catalog already running, and you want only the CLI to interact with it, you can use the `build-uc-cli-docker` script which is responsible for building the Docker image for Unity Catalog CLI only.

 Run the build script from the project directory: